Im-Nova-Dev/evangelion_inspired_omarchy/README.md

 i have a weird config that make SUPER + Insert pop open terminal and launch hermes,

-this only makes sense on my ROG azoth X as it is the last button on the top right side.
+this only makes sense on the ROG azoth X as it is the last button on the top right side.